 Draining boil or abscess

-MRSA infections often start at a location where the skin is already visibly broken, such as with a cut or sore.
-They may also occur in places that are usually covered by hair.
+MRSA infections often start at a place where the skin is already visibly broken, such as with a cut or sore.
+They may also happen in places that are usually covered by hair.

-Here are tips to help athletes reduce the risk of contracting a MRSA infection:
+Here are tips to help athletes reduce the risk of getting a MRSA infection:

 Carefully wash and bandage any scrapes, cuts, wounds, or injuries.